ultra2207/p2_cognizant/README.md

 - Fair-share allocation used when supply < demand.
 - Start inventory: 5,000 per SKU per DC.

+## Setup
+Run uv venv, and then run uv sync --upgrade to install dependencies.

 ## Usage
 Run the planner with default embedded demand: